FurtherV/dnd5e-homebrew/homebrew/subclass/fighter/Mix It Up.md

 - **Quick Swap**
     - You learn to quickly switch between weapons in combat.
 You can now sheathe a weapon and then draw a different weapon as a single interaction
+        - You can not use this feature while you wield both a weapon and a shield
-        - If the weapon you want to draw using this ability has the Two-Handed property you must also spend your bonus action in addition to your interaction to draw it
+        - If the weapon you want to draw using this feature has the **Two-Handed** property you must also spend your bonus action in addition to your interaction to draw it
 - **Stylish Fighter**
     - You learn to perform [special maneuvers](#maneuvers) using both melee and ranged weapons
         - You learn 3 maneuvers at 3<sup>rd</sup> level